 The Millennium items around which the series is based are also dangerous.
 The Millenium Ring from the original series is the most notable example.
-While all of the Items (especially the Eye and the Rod) can be used for negative purposes, the Ring is the absolute worst, possessing the innocent Ryou Bakura and using him to trigger a plot that would have seen thousands of people dead, and history rewritten.
+While all of the Items (especially the Eye and the Rod) can be used for negative purposes (and tend to turn their owners into megalomaniacs or drive them insane), the Ring is the absolute worst, possessing the innocent Ryou Bakura and using him to trigger a plot that would have seen thousands of people dead, and history rewritten.
 Having the soul of a psychopathic tomb robberand a shard of a dark god's essence trapped inside of it will do that to an object.

 The eponymous notebook from Death Note kills those whose names are written in it.
 This is slightly different from most of the other examples on the list, in that it doesn't appear to be sentient or corrupting all on its own — the danger comes entirely from the power it places in the hands of the user, and how he decides to use it.
 On the other hand, to quote Ryuk, "Don't think somebody who uses a Death Note can go to Heaven or Hell."
 What Ryuk doesn't say is that there is no afterlife — nobody is going to Heaven or Hell.
 He also mentions (in the very first episode) that the first human that picks up the Death Note will ultimately have their name written down by the Shinigami that dropped it.
 Sure enough, following Light's ultimate defeat in the final episode, Ryuk makes good on his promise and writes Light's name into his personal Death Note making it the first, and last time, Ryuk uses his own notebook in the series and finally closing the Kira case..